EndPointCorp/end-point-blog/2020/09/09/rclone-upload-to-cloud-from-cli.html.md

 ---
 author: "Ardyn Majere"
 title: "Rclone: upload to the cloud from your command line and much more"
-tags: cli, linux, cloud, storage
+tags: sysadmin, cloud, storage
 gh_issue_number: 1660
 ---

 ![](/blog/2020/09/09/rclone-upload-to-cloud-from-cli/rclone_header_2_optimized.jpg)

-### The swiss army knife of storage
+### The Swiss army knife of storage

 Cloud storage providers like Google Drive are great solutions for storing files.
 You can upload your data and not worry about maintaining a separate system to host it, or all the security hassles that can bring.
 However, very few major cloud storage providers offer a command line interface or any other official way to upload without using their web interface or closed-source binary tools, if they even offer that.

 This obviously makes uploading files from servers difficult, but not impossible if you know the right tools.

-Previously, Jon Jensen penned a blog post about [gdrive](https://www.endpoint.com/blog/2019/09/30/google-drive-for-vm-images), a Google Drive command line tool.
+About a year ago Jon Jensen penned [a blog post about gdrive](/blog/2019/09/30/google-drive-for-vm-images), a Google Drive command-line tool.
 However, due to changes with Google’s Drive security, that tool no longer works.
 This led me to look for a replacement.

 ### Our use case